bormaxi8080/osint-timeline/DRAFT.md

 Awesome Privacy - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS: https://github.com/pluja/awesome-privacy

+Awesome CTO - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups: https://github.com/kuchin/awesome-cto

 subby by n0mi1k is a high-speed subdomain enumeration tool that excels in automatically detecting wildcard DNS records and filtering out invalid subdomains.
 It provides two enumeration modes-DNS for fast and stealthy queries and Web for detailed insights through HTTP(S) requests: https://github.com/vevv/subby